arnsteio/OpenSCAD-workshop-2018-02/02-3D-printing.md

 - Manufacturing energy needs are large.
 - We use a lot of material for support and other non-essential parts of builds.
 This uses excess material and energy.
-- Our plastic is sourced from non-renewable sources, and never breaks down but ends up as micro particles in our seas.
+- Our plastic is sometimes sourced from non-renewable sources, and never breaks down but ends up as micro particles in our seas.
-- Home owned printers are utilised little, leading the manufacturing footprint to be a large part of the total environmental impact.
+- Home owned printers are utilised little, leading the manufacturing footprint of the machine  be a large part of the total environmental impact.
 - The printing process can make harmful fumes.
 - Filament is not food safe but sometimes used for cutlery.
 Even using food safe filament the printing process produces layered cracks in which bacteria thrive.